Samsung's AI Revolution: Is Your Home Smarter Than You? Discover the Future of Smart Appliances

 Central to Samsung's AI Revolution is the AI Home display-a 9‑inch touchscreen baked into select appliances that lets you review calendars, tweak cooking temperatures, and monitor every connected light without needing a separate hub.
 The interface gives each family member a personalized view, switching profiles automatically when Bixby recognizes the person speaking.
 Even the company's flagship vacuum, the Bespoke AI Jet Ultra, boasts 400 AW of suction and delivers real‑time status messages on its LCD panel, turning floor care into an interactive experience.

-Inside the AI Home Screen
+What Is Inside the Samsung AI Home Screen?

 The new display sits at the heart of Samsung's connected kitchen and laundry suites, acting as a living map of your devices and energy flow.
 While previous smart screens were little more than glorified tablets, this model taps on‑device processing so settings appear instantly rather than buffering in the cloud, resulting in a noticeably snappier feel.
 The screen also doubles as a security panel, pulling live feeds from compatible cameras and alerting you if a window sensor trips.